https-sam/Dockerized-React-SQL/README.md

 docker-compose up
 ```

-Once the container is running, visit
+Once the container is running, visit [localhost:3000](http://localhost:3000)

-> localhost:3000
+> :warning: env file present in /server, but it only contains a default password